Choosing The Right Tent For Your Next Hike

 2. Know your tents

 Understanding the hiking tent you are about to buy is very important, as you do not want to regret your decision after your purchase.
-You should consider a few things about your tents, such as:
+You should consider a few things about your tents and the differences between different types of tents, such as:

 i.
 Ease of setting up the tent